lambdaclass/concrete/ROADMAP.md

     and release performance gates publish replayable numbers; otherwise docs must say performance claims are not made yet.
 19. Ship the first narrow public release only after the above are green.
+20. [relocated from closed Phase 4] Artifact and docs stability hardening: schema-version rejection gates (refuse to silently misread an artifact whose schema version differs from the compiler's), source-location privacy / redaction modes for emitted diagnostics and artifacts (Phase-4 #38), and docs-drift SEMANTIC checks beyond the artifact-existence gate (`check_docs_drift.sh`) — e.g. `Status:`/`Verified:` metadata and stale-claim marker detection.
+(Found not mechanically robust as a default during the #44 work; they belong here, gated for the release bar.)
-20. Add the Phase 17 validation artifact:
+21. Add the Phase 17 validation artifact:
     `scripts/tests/check_release_candidate.sh` installs the dist archive into a clean temp prefix on every supported host, runs `concrete --version --json`, builds one example, runs one proof/audit workflow, verifies checksums and